darthwalsh/SignYouOut/README.md

 This is useful when you have two people using the same computer, and you want to sign them out automatically when you log in.

 ## Set up
-Build and copy SignYouOut.exe somewhere stable on your computer like %PROGRAMDATA%.
+Extract the [release](../../releases/latest) somewhere stable on your computer like %PROGRAMDATA%.

 On your account, create a Scheduled Task: